Mulege Baja California, Mexico Travel Guide

 Make mindful decisions throughout your travels to support a healthy planet.

-Choose products from the area and services straight to support the Mulegé economy.
+Choose local products and services straight to support the Mulegé economy.

 Take time to learn about and participate in local traditions and customs.